Designed for full stack web

 const bytes = result.module.emitBinary();

-Voyd includes native support for tests, docs, and runtime integration, so teams can standardize on one language and one toolchain.
+Voyd includes native support for tests, docs, and runtime integration, so full stack projects can standardize on one language and one toolchain.

 Built-in test reporter